A magical Christmas in Old Aylmer

 GOOD TO KNOW:

-- : Bring some cash, as not all vendors are set up to accept debit and credit cards.
+* Bring some cash, as not all vendors are set up to accept debit and credit cards.
 Note that there will be a banking machine that will be on site.

-- : The market is open from November 30 to December 2, and December 7 to December 9.
+* The market is open from November 30 to December 2, and December 7 to December 9.
 Friday from 4pm to 9pm, Saturday from 10am to 8pm and Sunday from 10am to 4pm.

 Santa Claus Parade

 A wonderful, colourful event with lots of families!
 The parade is usually held the first Saturday in December.
-If you plan to go next year, there are a few things to be aware of.
 Here are some tips to ensure you get a good view of Santa as he makes his way along Principale Street.

 GOOD TO KNOW:

-- : The parade lasts about an hour, but again, it’s wise to arrive early to get a good spot.
+*The parade lasts about an hour, but again, it’s wise to arrive early to get a good spot.
 There are good vantage points pretty much all the way along Principale, but keep in mind that some businesses along the route (and the Christmas Market) serve hot drinks, so you may want to position yourself strategically!
 Food trucks and ready-to-eat meals will be on hand to feed you.